 - Routes to market

-This blog is going to look at each of these points in detail so that you can tailor your business strategy.
+This blog will look at each of these points in detail to tailor your business strategy.

 Before you decide to open your doors to the world, you need to know whether there’s actually a demand for what you’re offering in your chosen territories.
-The first part of your research revolves around pinpointing key demographics in each country and then finding out if they are interested in your products and what their purchasing habits are.
+The first part of your research revolves around pinpointing key demographics in each country and then finding out if they are interested in your products and purchasing habits.

 You can do this by: